drostlab/myTAI/README.md

 Using `myTAI`, any existing or newly generated transcriptome dataset can be combined with evolutionary information (find [details here](https://hajkd.github.io/myTAI/articles/Introduction.html#retrieval-of-phylogenetic-or-taxonomic-information)) to retrieve novel insights about the evolutionary conservation of the transcriptome at hand.

-For the purpose of performing large scale evolutionary transcriptomics studies, the `myTAI` package implements the quantification, statsitical assessment, and analytics functionality to allow researchers to study the evolution of biological processes by determining stages or periods of evolutionary conservation or variability in transcriptome data.
+For the purpose of performing large scale evolutionary transcriptomics studies, the `myTAI` package implements the quantification, statistical assessment, and analytics functionality to allow researchers to study the evolution of biological processes by determining stages or periods of evolutionary conservation or variability in transcriptome data.

 We hope that `myTAI` will become the community standard tool to perform evolutionary transcriptomics studies and we are happy to add required functionality upon request.